Jewish Community Center: Services

 JCC Association offers a wide range of services and resources to help its affiliates to provide educational, cultural, social, Jewish identity-building, and recreational programs for people of all ages and backgrounds.
 JCC Association supports the largest network of Jewish early childhood centers and Jewish summer camps in North America and is also a U.S. government accredited agency for serving the religious and social needs of Jewish military personnel through JWB Jewish Chaplains Council.

 Some JCCs provide services for people with disabilities, such as autism spectrum disorders and learning disabilities.
 In 2008, The Mandel JCC of Cleveland was awarded $652,500 in grant funding to be used for individuals with disabilities.
 Cleveland-area children and adults with emotional, physical and developmental disabilities now have many opportunities to get involved in fitness, wellness and recreational activities.
 Whenever possible, activities are inclusive and children are able to fully participate, usually with the assistance of an aide.

-As a rule, today JCCs are open to other ethnic groups as well, with a possible exception of strictly traditional Jewish activities.
-In fact, many JCCs sponsor local events.
-There are, however, many other activities that anyone can host at the JCC.